rohitbahadur/trivagoUIAutomation/README.md

    navigate to respective url in application are maintained in this package ProjectConfig.properties file.
 3. setup package --> This package has DriverSetup class to initialize the webdriver/s which is used to launch the browser/s(chrome,firefox).For the current implementation Chrome is used as a default browser.
+4. Ensure the latest version of chrome is installed onn the system.
+If the script fails, the logs will clearly mention the need for update of chrome version mismatch.

 ###### Note: I have eliminated the need to download the browser drivers locally.
 All th browser bindings is managed via maven.
     This has been achieved using WebDriverManager in the setup.